 For the 2019-20 financial year, the State Government applied a rate cap of 2.5 per cent to Council rates.

-The rate cap determines the maximum increase in rate revenue the city can collect over the previous year.
+The rate cap determines the maximum increase in rate revenue that the City of Stonnington (or any council) can collect over a year.

 To learn more about rate capping, watch Municipal Association of Victoria's short film explaining the State Government’s ‘Fair Go Rates System’.